geodynamics/aspect/doc/sphinx/user/cookbooks/cookbooks-overview.md

 -   What internal forces act on the medium (the left-hand side of the equation)?

--   What external forces act on the mediume (the right-hand of the equation side)?
+-   What external forces act on the medium (the right-hand of the equation side)?

 -   What is the domain (geometry)?